niuers/Learning-From-Data-A-Short-Course/learning from data_a short course/readme.md

 * The error bound however, can go infinite with the number of hypothesis $M$.
 We need to replace $M$ with some other meaningful value.
 * Notice that the error bound is derived using union bounds, while in reality, many hypothesis $h$ can have large overlap, thus the probability of unioned events is much smaller than indicated by the union bound.

+### 2.1.1 Effective Number of Hypotheses

+* Growth function: It is a combinatorial quantity that captures how difference the hypotheses in $\mathcal{H}$ are, and hence how much overlap the different events have.
+It is based on the number of different hypotheses that $\mathcal{H}$ can implement but only on a finite sample of points rather than the entire input space $\mathcal{X}$.
+* We are going to replace the $M$ in bound by growth function.